fredericbarthelet/blog-theodo-article-homebridge/README.md

 It allows Apple devices' owners to control connected objects from different manufacturers using a single interface.
 It enhances Siri's capability to interprete commands intended for those devices.

+Homekit is particularly interesting, over other connected objects protocols like Home Assistance, if you own an iPhone and an AppleTV.
+Homekit is native on iPhone, allowing easy control of your appliances through Home app and quick access tab.
+The apple TV will behave as a hub allowing you to set up automation tasks and to control your home from outside of your home network.

 ## How doest it work?

 ### Homekit Accessory Protocol